mwbowers/mwbowers.github.io/reference/datagate/datagate-common/input-stream-aggregator.md

 ### int ReadByte()

-Reads a byte from the current InputStreamAggregator and advances the position within the stream by one byte, or returns -1 if at the end of the stream.
+Reads a byte from the stream and advances the position within the stream by one byte, or returns -1 if at the end of the stream.

 ```cs
 int ReadByte()